SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Age_Gender_Detection.md

 ```

-### Use identified Face for Age and Gender Detection
+### Process Face detection Inference Results
-Clip the identified Faces and send inference request for identifying Age and Gender
+At this stage face detection Inference results will be available for further processing.
+Here, identified face will be clipped off and will be used for identifying age and gender in next request for inferencing.
 - Replace **#TODO: Age and Gender Detection 6** with the following lines of code

 ```cpp